Child Poverty Reduction Unit

 The Mayor has taken a number of steps to tackle the drivers of child poverty, and provide immediate support to families facing pressures from the cost of living.
 This includes:

-- Creating the Mayor’s Childcare Grant, to help parents return to work or training.
-A pilot will launch in Spring 2025 and be rolled out across wider local authority areas by the end of 2025.
+• Creating the Mayor’s Childcare Grant, to help parents return to work or training.
+A pilot was launched in Spring 2025 and will be expanded further in the Autumn.

-- Working with local authorities to auto-enrol pupils for free school meals, and working with ministers and others to roll out breakfast clubs across the North East (add Peterlee breakfast club visit video?)
+• Working with local authorities to auto-enrol pupils for free school meals, and working with ministers and others to roll out breakfast clubs across the North East

 What will happen next?